DONSA/phabriport/README.md

 A workflow for Alfred 3.0 that generates a weekly report based on Phabricator differentials.

 The workflow uses Conduit API for Phabricator.
-In order to set it up, rename config-example.ini to config.ini and fill in all config options:
+In order to set it up, first import the workflow on Alfred.

+Then open the installed package on finder or command line and rename config-example.ini to config.ini and fill in all config options:
 - Url of your local instance of Phabricator (e.g. http://domain.com:port/)
 - Phabricator User ID (e.g. PHID-USER-egkpgr7pqa3ve57wa6lh)
 - API Token can be obtained through the Conduit API Tokens (http://domain.com:port/settings/panel/apitokens/)

-Import the workflow on Alfred.

-Then open NSAAppleScript on Alfred and fill in:
+Then open NSAAppleScript on Alfred workflow and fill in the:
 - Recipient Name
 - Recipient Address
 - Sender Email